 7. Is the service safe?

 All the features in the world won’t do you any good if a money transfer service is not safe to use.
 There are no hard and fast rules to know exactly what your experience will be before getting started.
-However, there are some important security related boxes that should be checked from the outset.
+However, there are some important security-related boxes that should be checked from the outset.

 Licencing and regulation.
 All reputable services should be licenced to engage in money transfer activities, and be registered with the relevant financial regulators in the countries in which they operate.
 For example, XE Money Transfer (review) is licenced and regulated in the UK by the Financial Conduct Authority (FCA).
-But because it also operates in Australia, it also has a Australian Financial Services Licence (AFSL) and is regulated by the Australian Securities and Investments Commission (ASIC).
+But because it also operates in Australia, it also has an Australian Financial Services Licence (AFSL) and is regulated by the Australian Securities and Investments Commission (ASIC).

 This stuff is pretty important.
-Being appropriately licenced and regulated means that a service has agreed to run their company to an predetermined government standard.
+Being appropriately licenced and regulated means that a service has agreed to run their company to a predetermined government standard.
 It’s kind of like a drivers licence, but for financial services.
-You wouldn’t want to use an unlicenced money transfer service any more than you would want be a passenger in a car driven by an unlicenced person.
+You wouldn’t want to use an unlicenced money transfer service any more than you would want to be a passenger in a car driven by an unlicenced person.

 Website security.
 Whichever service you choose to business with should have a secure website.
 To check that a service is complying with secure communication standards, check that their website URL begins with “https://”.
 If it is properly secured, there should also be small green padlock next to the address bar.
 If it doesn’t comply, it’s probably best not to provide the website with any of your personal information.